-NHL (Natural Hydraulic Lime) 3.5 should be used to a combined depth of 20 mm with a 10 mm scratch coat and 10 mm second or float coat.
-The mix ratio is 2.5 parts sand to 1 part NHL 3.5 mixed as per manufacturers instructions.
-The 10 mm scratch coat is pushed firmly into the membrane mesh.
-Check the application the day after and rub out any cracks.
-The surface should be thoroughly scratched without breaking the surface of the mesh.
+NHL (Natural Hydraulic Lime) 3.5 should be used to a combined depth of 20mm, with a 10mm scratch coat and 10mm second or float coat.
+The mix ratio is 2.5 parts sand to 1 part NHL 3.5 mixed, as per manufacturers instructions.
+The 10mm scratch coat is pushed firmly into the membrane mesh.
+Check the application the following day and rub out any cracks.
+The surface should be thoroughly scratched, without breaking the surface of the mesh.

 The scratch coat has to be left for a minimum of 7 days to set.
-It should be protected from draughts and extremes of temperature.
+It should be protected from draughts and extreme temperatures.